gpadolina/TimeSeries-notes/TimeSeries/06 - TimeSeriesDecomposition.md

                       breaks=c("Data","5-MA"))
 ```
 The order of moving average determines the smoothness of the trend-cycle estimate.
 In general, a larger order means a smoother curve.
+#### Moving averages of moving averages
+It is possible to apply a moving average to a moving average.
+One reason for doing this is to make an even-order moving average symmetric.
+When a 2-MA follows a
+moving average of an even order (such as 4), it is called a "centred moving average of order 4).
+This is because the results are now symmetric.